Four orcas jumping out of the water during SeaWorld's orca show.

 Though Blackfish was released in 2013, it is sadly still relevant today, seeing that there are currently more than 3,000 whales and dolphins held captive in zoos, aquaria or marine parks.
 Orcas are the world’s biggest dolphins and one of the most powerful predators.
 It’s therefore no surprise that orcas should not live in captivity, seeing that the average dolphin tank is 200,000 times smaller than their home range.
 In captivity, dolphins will never be able to express their full range of natural behaviours in captivity.

 Despite some legislative progress in Australia and Belgium earlier this year, in France last year and Canada in 2019, marine mammal captivity and entertainment is still allowed in many countries in the world.
 The accreditation of zoos and aquaria is not enough, we must bring an end to the inherent cruelty of marine mammal captivity.
-At World Animal Protection, we are currently asking Expedia Group to show travel industry leadership and stop selling tickets to captive dolphin entertainment venues: Join the Pod and help us make this the last generation of dolphins in captivity.
+At World Animal Protection, we asked Expedia Group to show travel industry leadership and stop selling tickets to captive dolphin entertainment venues.

 Article written by Laure Boissat.
 Laure Boissat holds an MSc in Biodiversity Conservation from the University of Oxford and has built our Animal Protection Index in 2020.